mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 # Wiring
 <p align="center"><img src="images/tftArrivals_bb.png"></p>

 Many online tutorials show an LCD being powered from the 5V pin of an ESP32.
-Note this will <b>NOT</b> work as an ESP32 cannot supply enough power.
+Note 9this will <b>NOT</b> work as an ESP32 cannot supply enough power.
 My setup uses a breadboard power supply powered by an external power source.
 I2C connections are direct from ESP32 to LCD/I2C without 3.3V to 5V conversion.
 # Updating the config.json file
 The classic tool for reading and writing data between an ESP32 and computer is *esptool.py*, however this tool deals with blocks of flash and is not interested whether that block of flash is executable code or SPIFFS data.
 In Platform.IO *esptool.py* is encapsulated in a user friendly interface to make it easy to create an SPIFFS file system image and upload that image to the ESP32.